 What supporting statements we are looking for

-In addition, if any third-party organisations are involved in the application (unusual on these awards), then they should provide a letter of supported based on the guidance below and should also confirm that they are acknowledge that the agreement with AstraZeneca will only be with the applicant’s research organisation.
+In addition, if any third-party organisations are involved in the application (unusual on these awards), then they should provide a letter of support based on the guidance below.
+They should also confirm that they acknowledge that the agreement with AstraZeneca will only be with the applicant’s research organisation.

 What supporting statements we are not looking for